timjogorman/RicherEventDescription/guidelines.md

 This does not mean we are throwing this information away, but rather that we assume this information to be recoverable.
-This emphasis upon recoverability is important; we need to capture the word that lets us ``find'' the rest of the phrase in question, or in other words, the \emph{syntactic head}%
+This emphasis upon recoverability is important; we need to capture the word that lets us "find" the rest of the phrase in question, or in other words, the \emph{syntactic head}%
 \footnote{We are following modern dependency conventions, such as La MarXXXXXXXXXXXXXX, in our assumptions about what consistutes a head, with some exceptions